abooij/wiwikwlhott/terminology.rst

 Translating claims in natural language to type theory
 -----------------------------------------------------

-.. todo:: There seems to be some miscommunication regarding which statements by HoTTist are internal and which ones are metatheoretical, but I can't find the right words to make this precise right now.
+There seems to be some miscommunication regarding which statements by HoTTist are internal and which ones are metatheoretical.
+It may also sometimes be unclear what formal language to use to formalize informal statements.
+I'm not sure exactly where the confusion starts, but here are some aspects to consider.

-   First attempt: already in classical math, some claims shouldn't be translated literally. for example, the claim "we can prove theorem X" doesn't presume an internal formalisation of the notion of theorem, provability, an understanding of what "we" means, or any kind of modal logic to model the "can".
+Already in classical mathematics, some claims shouldn't be translated word-for-word into formal language.
+For example, the claim "we can prove theorem X" doesn't presume an internal formalisation of the notion of theorem, provability, an understanding of what "we" means, or any kind of modal logic to model the "can".

+In the context of HoTT, many claims are understood to be descriptions of types.
+For example, "there exists a number with :math:`f(n)=0`" should be interpreted by the type :math:`\exists(n:\mathbf{N}).f(n)=0`.
+Then the understanding that this claim is true corresponds to the understanding that somebody has produced a term of that type.

+However, this explanation of how to translate natural language into type theory is incomplete.

+- It may not be clear what the right type-theoretical definitions are that correspond to classical mathematics.
+This is more apparent for type theory, as the things we used to think of as well-understood in set theory become ambiguous in a type theory where higher-dimensional structure and lack of choice axioms prevents us from unifying this or that.
+However, fundamentally this is not a new problem, as the question "what is the right definition for this?" is also very common in classical mathematics.
+At the end of the day, the correctness criterion for mathematical definitions is primarily based on the agreement of scientists.
+Definitions from classical mathematics *don't* translate one-to-one into type theory, and we don't *want* them to.
+- Sometimes we want to talk about the semantics of a chosen type theory, irrespective of the specific foundations that those semantics are built up in.
+Even more confusingly, some claims are true both as internal statements, that is, when translated into type theory, and as statements about the semantics.
+So certain pieces of text may be understood to be formalisable entirely in a system that is not a type theory (such as papers on semantics), and others might support a fairly systematic translation of natural language to types and their elements.

 .. todo::